emmett-framework/emmett/docs/dal/models.md

     'open': (True, False)
 }
 ```
-Any item of the dictionary can be a `tuple`, where the first value define if the field should be readable by the user and the second value define if the field should be writable, or `bool` that will set both values to the one given.
+Any item of the dictionary can be a `tuple`, where the first value defines if the field should be readable by the user and the second value defines if the field should be writable, or `bool` that will set both values to the one given.
 By default, all fields are defined with *rw* at `True`.

 You may prefer to explicit passing read-writes values to the fields, using `rw` parameter: